 The Takeaway

-Options are highly complex derivatives, and investors need to be skilled and experienced enough to digest a series of critical data points in order to have an effective options strategy.
-One tool that can be effective for traders is using an options chain, or options matrix.
+Options are highly complex derivatives, and investors need to be experienced enough to interpret a series of critical data points in order to build an effective options strategy.
+One tool that can be helpful for traders is using an options chain, or options matrix.

-An options chain is similar to a master list of available options contracts for a specific security (the underlying).
-It shows the puts, calls, expiration dates, strike prices, and volume and pricing information for the underlying asset.
+An options chain is similar to a master list of available options contracts for a specific security (the underlying asset).
+It shows the puts, calls, expiration dates, strike prices, and volume and pricing information for that asset.
 By reading these charts, traders can decide which options fit their strategy.

 SoFi Invest® INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE